 Frankie & Johnny...

-Neil is in rehearsals for the upcoming production of Frankie & Johnny in the Clare de Lune at the Chichester Festival Theatre.
+Neil is currently appearing in Frankie & Johnny in the Clare de Lune at the Chichester Festival Theatre.

 This tender, funny and passionate play about two lonely people getting together and opening up has been a hit on stages around the world.

 Neil plays Johnny and Dervla Kirwan plays Frankie.